 Female weevils chew into the side of a young (green) puncturevine bur, deposit eggs into the seed and seal it with fecal material.
 Females may deposit between 250 - 450 eggs.
 Weevils grubs develop inside the seed and pupate therein.
 Each seed may produce 1-3 weevils.
 The life cycle from egg to adult requires about 25 days.
 Adult weevils may feed on the plant but do not cause appreciable damage to the plant.
 The number of generations per year depends on the climate.
 Adults overwinter in plant duff.

 The first release of Microlarinus Lareynii for the biological control of puncturevine in the United States occurred in 1961.
 In the early summer months of 1961, Microlarinus lareynlii seed weevils were released in Clark County, Nevada and Stanislaus County, California.
 Subsequent releases were made in Arizona, California, Colorado, Utah and Washington.
 The weevil became established in Arizona, California and Nevada but failed in Colorado, Washington and Utah.
 Today, puncturevine weevils are widely established throughout the United States.

 In 1961, 250 weevils were released at sites near Amarillo and Big Spring, Texas.
 By 1963 the weevil was established in Big Spring but had failed in Amarillo.
 The weevil was again released at sites near Amarillo and Wellington, Texas.
 The weevil was once again unsuccessful in Amarillo but was established in Wellington.
 The lack of the weevils success in Amarillo was attributed to the extreme winter conditions and the inability of the weevil to adapt.
+But summer release still proves to be beneficial.
 By 1966, the puncturevine weevil had spread throughout West Texas and by the mid-1970's puncturevine was no longer a weed pest in West Texas.

 Puncturevine Seed Weevil